 When you open the QR code generator, select SMS.

-From there, enter the number you want subscribers to text in (our short code for real estate customers is 41404).
+From there, enter the number you want subscribers to text in.

 If you’re using a 10-digit number, don’t include parentheses or a dash as it won’t work for iPhone users.